pfalcon/ppxml2db/README.md

 tracker.
 It can
 do a lot of things, but definitely not all that you may want.
-Given that it stores data in an XML file, it may seem that it would be easy to access data in it, e.g. to produce a custom report, or modify, e.g. add new operations or automatically categorize assets.
+Given that it stores data in an XML file, it may seem that it would be easy to access data in it, e.g. to produce a custom report, or modify it, e.g. add new transactions or automatically categorize assets.
 But turns out, that's not the case, as the XML format used by PP is nothing but internal serialization format of 3rd-party library [XStream](https://x-stream.github.io/).
-This format never was intended to be human readable, writable, easy to process by 3rd-party tools, or anything like.
+This format never was intended to be human readable, writable, easy to process by 3rd-party tools, or anything like that.

 This project tries to ~~solve~~ address this problem, by providing Python scripts to parse this, effectively proprietary, XML format, store the